 IoT Architecture - Choosing the Right IoT Data Platform

-The “Internet of Things” or IoT is the inter-networking and instrumentation of physical devices—everything from streets, cars, factories, power grids, ice caps, satellites, clothing, phones, microwaves, milk containers, planets, human bodies.
-It is an exciting area of tech, where industry experts estimate that there will be more than 30 billion connected IoT devices by 2020.
+The “Internet of Things” or IoT is the inter-networking and instrumentation of physical devices-everything from streets, cars, factories, power grids, ice caps, satellites, clothing, phones, microwaves, milk containers, planets, human bodies.
+It is an exciting area of tech and industry analysts said there were 12.7 billion connected devices in 2021.
 In an IoT Architecture, data about these devices are collected with the help of various technologies in order to gain real-time insights to facilitate automation.
 Current market examples include home automation (also known as smart home devices) to control and automate lighting, heating, air conditioning and household appliances, infrastructure management to monitor and control urban and rural solar panels, railway tracks, and wind-farms and manufacturing, where monitoring and control can optimize plant safety and security as well as extend into asset management thus allowing for predictive maintenance that drive efficiencies and maximize reliability.

 Because of this, the Internet of Things creates an opportunity to measure, collect and analyze an ever-increasing variety of behavioral statistics.
 That being said, data is central to any IoT implementation, and depending on the application, there could be high data acquisition requirements which in turn lead to high storage and heavy data processing requirements.